 More on AIHow Does AI-Generated Art Work?

-Synthetic data has been around, in one form or another, for decades.
-Its concept is largely credited to Donald B. Rubin, a Harvard statistics professor, who discussed it in a 1993 paper as a way to preserve data privacy in statistical analyses.
-In the years since then, major companies including Tesla and Microsoft have pushed the boundaries of what was previously thought possible with synthetic data and machine learning, prompting a new wave of industry adoption.
+The concept of synthetic data is largely credited to Donald B. Rubin, a Harvard statistics professor, who discussed it in a 1993 paper as a way to preserve data privacy in statistical analyses.
+In the years since, major companies including Tesla and Microsoft have pushed the boundaries of what was previously thought possible with synthetic data and machine learning, prompting a new wave of industry adoption.

 “It’s become best practice,” Colucci said.
 And there is big demand for it, particularly in the realm of AI and machine learning development, which requires immense amounts of data.